Is Ketamine Treatment Covered By Medicaid In New York? NYRx Guide

 Providers must also submit a Prior Authorization request, which is a formal document sent to Medicaid explaining why the treatment is medically necessary.

-Clinical Comparison for New York Medicaid Patients
+Clinical Comparison For New York Medicaid Patients

 Feature Spravato IV Ketamine Infusions At-Home Oral